lborg019/alain.xyz/portfolio/blog/es2017-overview/index.md

 module.exports = {some: 'data'};
 ```

-Then [RequireJS](http://requirejs.org/docs/whyamd.html) defined a new spec! **Asyncronous Module Definition**, or AMD for short.
+Then [RequireJS](http://requirejs.org/docs/whyamd.html) defined a new spec! **Asynchronous Module Definition**, or AMD for short.
 The AMD loader will parse out the `require('')` calls by using `Function.prototype.toString()`, then internally convert it to the format above.

 ```js
 define([ "require", "jquery"], function (require, $) {});